-Our experienced lawyers know how Social Security interacts with other matters such as workers’ compensation, disability insurance, personal injury, and other kinds of benefits disabled people may be entitled to.
+Our experienced lawyers know how Social Security interacts with other matters such as workers’ compensation, disability insurance, and other kinds of benefits disabled people may be entitled to.

 Our Mankato Social Security Disability Lawyers

 Our firm has represented disabled people in Social Security Disability and Supplemental Security Income cases for over 50 years.

 We can help you complete your Social Security Disability application or file for an appeal.
-Our experienced attorneys know how Social Security interacts with workers’ compensation, disability insurance, personal injury, and other kinds of benefits disabled people may be entitled to.
+Our experienced attorneys know how Social Security interacts with workers’ compensation, disability insurance, and other kinds of benefits disabled people may be entitled to.